tddschn/easygraph-doc-source/docs_using_sphinx/dev/manual-releasing.md

 ## Put all the wheel files and source distribution in a directory and upload to PyPI

-Put all the wheel files and source distribution in a directory built in the previous 2 steps, and run
+Put all the wheel files and source distribution built in the previous 2 steps in a directory `<your_directory>`, and run

 ```
 python3 -m twine upload <your_directory>/*